 Students must provide their DD 214 to receive Basic Service Credit and CSU GE area E credit.
 An official Joint Services Transcript or Air Force and Air National Guard (CCAF) Transcript is required for course specific credit.
-Students with military records prior to

-1974 should consult with Veterans Office or Admissions Office for credit options based on other military records.
+Students with military records prior to 1974 should consult with Veterans Office or Admissions Office for credit options based on other military records.

-4. Credit for Prior learning
+4. Credit for Prior learning and Credit by Exam

-Credits acquired by examination or assessment method as listed in AR 4235 Credit for Prior Learning shall not be counted in determining the 12 semester units of credit in residence required for a degree.
-Credits acquired by examination or assessment will be added to total units completed.
+Credits acquired by examination or assessment method as listed in AR 4235 Credit for Prior Learning and Credit by Exam shall not be counted in determining the 12 semester units of credit in residence required for a degree.
+Credits acquired by examination or assessment will be added (can be applied or how can they be added?) to total units completed. and may satisfy general education or major/area of emphasis requirements.

 Students should be aware that other colleges and universities may limit the use of credit for prior learning and credit by examination.
-Students are urged to consult with the college or university of interest.
+Students are urged to consult with the college /university of interest as they will determine the total number of units awarded for applicability to graduation requirements.